 Prayer Ministry Network

 A book is located in the Narthex of the Church for anyone requesting prayers for those in need.
-The names are then networked to various ministers to remember in prayer all week.
+Members of the ministry pray for those named in the book each week.
+The names are also included in our Mass Intentions.

 Arlene Kauzlarich, 815.436.4398 email@example.com

-On the second Thursday of every month, the members of the SMI Shepherd’s Table ministry gather at 7:30 am Mass at St. Mary’s and then head to Daybreak Shelter, where they prepare and serve lunch for guests of the shelter, using the food items already on hand at Daybreak.
-Preparation, service, and clean up are usually complete by 12:30 pm.
+On the second and third Thursday of every month, the members of the SMI Shepherd’s Table ministry meet in the St. Mary’s parking lot at 8:30 a.m. and then carpool to the shelter, where they prepare and serve lunch for guests of the shelter, using the food items already on hand at Daybreak.
+Preparation, service and clean up are usually complete by 12:30 p.m.
 This experience gives our parishioners an opportunity to have a direct impact on those in need.
 Additional members are always welcome to help with this rewarding ministry.

 Special Needs Family Ministry